Leader-based Replication (Active/passive or Master–slave Replication)

 - Reconfiguring the system to use the new leader.
 Clients now need to send their write requests to the new leader.
 If the old leader comes back, it might still believe that it is the leader, not realizing that the other replicas have forced it to step down.
 The system needs to ensure that the old leader becomes a follower and recognizes the new leader.

-Problems with Replication Lag
+Solutions for Replication Lag

 Reference